Money mules: how we’re protecting our customers from financial fraud

 A money mule is someone who transfers stolen cash between bank accounts at the request of criminals.
 The process typically works like this: a person is contacted by scammers – usually under the pretext of some kind a get-rich-quick scheme – and offered a fee or a cut of the funds to move money from one bank account to another.

-According to the police the stolen money can be used to fund crimes such as drug dealing, sexual exploitation, fraud, scams and even human trafficking and terrorism.3 The thing is, while some mules know what they are doing is wrong, many don’t know they are engaging in illegal activity at all.
+According to the police the stolen money can be used to fund crimes such as drug dealing, sexual exploitation, fraud, scams and even human trafficking and terrorism.3 While some mules know what they are doing is wrong, many don’t know they are engaging in illegal activity at all.
 As a result, they are also ignorant of the consequences.

 For example, if convicted their bank account could be closed, their credit score could plummet, and they may find it difficult to get further student loans or even phone contracts.
 They could even face up to up to 14 years in prison.4